-Three high-profile court cases that gripped the nation
+Cosby, Castile, Carter: Three trials that gripped the nation

 There's also the issue of sentencing.
 Carter was 17 when Roy died and she could face a sentence that takes into account she was a juvenile at the time.
 If sentenced as an adult, she could get 20 years in prison, though many legal experts think that isn't going to happen.

-And If the verdict is overturned on appeal, Massachusetts lawmakers might then consider writing a bill that makes actions like Carter's specifically illegal.
+And if the verdict is overturned on appeal, Massachusetts lawmakers might then consider writing a bill that makes actions like Carter's specifically illegal.